ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective-2.md

    **Comments:** This remains a significant focus of the IETF LLC.

    Sponsorship income has been stable but has not dramatically increased to the extent hoped.
 To try to increase sponsorship funding, the IETF LLC has modernized our sponsorship offerings by creating [new programs](https://www.ietf.org/support-us/sponsorship/), such as Diversity & Inclusion, Running Code and Sustainability.
-However, existing sponsorship revneues remain a risk as some traditional IETF sponsor companies reduce their standards-related spending.
+However, existing sponsorship revenues remain a risk as some traditional IETF sponsor companies reduce their standards-related spending.

    Donations to the IETF Endowment have been disappointing.
 As a result, the IETF LLC eliminated a staff role and redesigned its fundraising approach to be sector-specific and targeted rather than general.
 Board attention on and prioritization of this activity should continue to be high.
 It may require additional staff, contractor, or other resources to reach its full potential.